How to switch business energy suppliers

 Step 1

-- How much energy in £'s or kWh's you use annually or monthly
+• How much energy in £'s or kWh do you use annually or monthly

 Step 2

-Now you need to decide how to find and compare business energy supplier tariffs.
-You can use a business energy switching service, a broker, a comparison website or for the best deal go directly to the provider.
+Now, you must decide how to find and compare business energy supplier tariffs.
+You can use a business energy switching service, a broker, a comparison website or for the best deal, go directly to the provider.

 If you need a hand with finding the best deal for your business, read our guide to getting the best price.